 Every time you buy a new sofa, measure it before handing over the cash.
 You need to measure carefully to make sure the sofa fits in your room, fits proportionally to your other furniture, and be doubly sure it can get in the door and turn tight hallway corners to get in the intended space.
 You should also measure the space where you plan to put it.
-If you are buying online, find out all these dimensions before you buy.
-There are a couple of important reasons for doing this.
+If you are buying online, know all these dimensions before you buy.

-Furniture delivery people sometimes have to contend with trying to get the sofa into a home through windows or having to dismantle a sofa to take it inside.
-Sometimes sofas are returned to stores because they don't fit through doors or because they were too large or too small for the rooms they were intended for.
+Furniture delivery people sometimes have to contend with getting a sofa into a home through windows or dismantling a couch to take it inside.
+Sometimes, sofas are returned to stores because they don't fit through doors or are too large or too small for the rooms they were intended for.

-Measuring is not just to get the sofa inside, but also to make sure it is the correct fit for the room.
-Whether you are placing it against a wall or sitting it in an open space, it needs to fit that space.
+Measuring is needed to get the sofa inside and make sure it is the correct fit for the room.
+Whether placing it against a wall or sitting it in an open space, it needs to fit.
 You also want it to be the same scale as your other furniture and the room.
 For example, measure space for side tables or any other structural elements you think you might want to include.
 A rule of thumb for a sofa scaled right for the room is that it should be about 2/3 the size of the room.

 Measure the width from arm to arm because that is usually the widest part of the sofa.
-You need to make sure that you are taking the width measurements at the widest point.
-For instance, if the sofa you selected has rolled arms, measure from outside the widest part of one arm to the other arm and not at the bottom near the legs.
+You need to make sure that you take the width measurements at the widest point.
+For instance, if the couch you selected has rolled arms, measure from the outside of the widest part of one arm to the other arm and not at the bottom near the legs.

 The depth of the sofa is one of the most important measurements to take.
 The way to do this is to measure from the outside edge of the seat all the way to the back.
 It is best to do it from one of the sides.